Summer Travel: Elmvale Jungle Zoo

 Planning a Trip to The Elmvale Jungle Zoo

-With the current climate, there are safety protocols in place that weren’t there in the previous years.
-Visitors are asked to register before coming so they can adhere to the provincial guidelines for Ontario businesses.
+Since the pandemic there we’re safety protocols in place that weren’t there in previous years.
+Visitors we’re being asked to register before coming so they can adhere to the provincial guidelines for Ontario businesses.
+However, the zoo has since relaxed its requirements and you can either purchase tickets online or at the door.

-I did not bring cash as most places will only accept debit or credit right now.
-But the cost of visiting was under $80 for all four of us plus my daughter who free.
+The cost of visiting was under $80 for all four of us plus my daughter (under 2 get in for free).

 What animals are at the Elmvale Jungle Zoo?